VDuchauffour/RFCEurope/README.txt

 Fixed Venice button.
 Fixed a small error in dynamic naming.
 Bugfix: a Resurection Bug
-AI: Now the AI is aware that some seemingly useless projects unlock other useful projects (not working yet) Fixed bug with 3rd Polish UHV
+AI: Now the AI is aware that some seemingly useless projects unlock other useful projects.
+Fixed bug with 3rd Polish UHV
 Fixed bug in French dynamic names
 Fixed(?) city secession name bug